scoutredeem/scaffolding/flutter/README.md

 For setting up the Dart SDK and Flutter, see the [official documentation](https://flutter.io/)

-To set up Firebase, run the following:
+To set up Firebase, run the following using your specific bundle id:

 ```
 firebase login
-flutterfire configure
+flutterfire configure -i your.ios.bundle-id.here -a your.android.package.name.here
 ```

 Or log in to the project firebase console and download the firebase config files for